Quick Sale Property firms: what to watch for

 - Some companies may impose excessive penalties on those who want to leave it

 Should I use a Quick Sale Property firm?

 Do not do this until you’ve considered all your other options, which could help you to keep your home (if you don’t want to sell) or possibly help you to sell at a better price.
 Your other options include:

 - Seeking advice on managing your debt problems.
-The Money Advice Service (moneyadviceservice.org.uk) has produced a number of free guides for people with financial problems and have a helpline which may be able to help.
+The government’s Money Helper site has produced a number of free guides for people with financial problems and have a helpline.

 - Negotiation with your mortgage lender.
 If you are thinking of selling because you are finding it difficult to keep up payments on your mortgage, always talk to your lender first.
 The lender should provide as much assistance as possible and consider what options might help you given your circumstances.
 Lenders can also agree to stop or delay repossession proceedings.

 - Getting advice on your options from a mortgage broker.
 Review your mortgage options and potentially remortgage to a better deal.
 Speak to our fee free mortgage partners at L&C for remortgage advice.

 - Selling through the open market.
 In most instances you will get a better deal by selling on the open market either with a traditional high street estate agent or one of the increasing number of online estate agents which charge much lower fees.
 You can also sell your home yourself through private sale.